Do you exercise a lot?

 A problem called "low energy availability" top

 Your body needs healthy food to fuel the things it does, like fight infections, heal wounds, and grow.
 If you exercise, your body needs extra food for your workout.
-You can get learn how much food to eat based on your activity level using the SuperTracker tool.
+You can learn how much food to eat based on your activity level using the MyPlate Checklist Calculator.

 "Energy availability" means the fuel from food that is not burned up by exercise and so is available for growing, healing, and more.
 If you exercise a lot and don't get enough nutrition, you may have low energy availability.
 That means your body won't be as healthy and strong as it should be.